cdoublev/css/doc/parse/README.md

 Because *parse something according to a CSS grammar* runs *parse a list of component values*, it can not be used to parse an input that is already an object resulting from other procedures: there would be no such things as a stream of tokens as its input, and it could return unexpected results.

 [Related issue](https://github.com/w3c/csswg-drafts/issues/4927#issuecomment-1012127022): *parse a comma separated list according to a CSS grammar* runs *consume a component value* twice but there will be no such thing as a current/next input **token** on the second run when it is a function or block **component value**, and because `<function-token>` is assimilated as `<function>` in this library, an error would occur.

-TODO: figure out the productions that can match a function in a rule's prelude or block.

 Below could be a partial answer to the above issue, but what does *makes no difference* mean exactly?